 The safety also functions as a decocker, which makes it easy to switch from single-action to double-action mode.

 This tiny feature gets a lot of hate, but honestly, it isn’t that much of a problem once you get used to it.
 But, in a life-or-death, palms sweaty, mom’s spaghetti-type situation, you could very easily engage the safety accidentally and wind up dead.

-We consider this a design flaw.
+I consider this a design flaw.

 If you’re planning to use the Beretta 92FS as a defensive weapon you’ll want to keep a round chambered, the hammer down, the safety off and rely on the heavy double-action trigger pull (plus that gray ooze between your ears) as your safety, exactly the same way military personnel are trained to carry it.

 Once upon a time in 1987, three military-issue M9 slides broke and gave their shooters minor injuries.

 Beretta fixed the problem immediately, and there hasn’t been a confirmed case of it happening since, but the rumors persist that someday the M9’s slide will break and fly back into your face.